Send your remote notification payload and device token information to APNs.

 Encode all other fields as literal header fields with incremental indexing.

-Listing 2 shows a sample request constructed for a certificate.
+Listing 2 shows a sample request constructed for use with a certificate.
 APNs uses the app's bundle ID as the default topic.

 Handle the Response from APNs